 Ever feel like you're running on empty?
 If so, you've probably heard about the herb ashwagandha - a herb that has long been used for overall wellness and energy.

 This ancient Ayurvedic remedy is quickly becoming a go-to for people looking to increase their energy levels and manage stress.

-But did you know that one major factor in determining the efficacy of this ancient remedy is how long it stays in your system?
+But did you know that one major factor in determining the efficacy of this ancient herbal medicine is how long it stays in your system?

-Should you take it once or several times a day to experience its full effects, or is it okay to just supplement it when needed?
+Should you take it once or several times a day to experience the full effect of ashwagandha, or is it okay to just supplement it when needed?

 To get some clarity on all of this, let's take a deep dive into what science has to say about ashwagandha and its metabolism in your body.

 What is ashwagandha, and how can it help?

 Before you dig into the science behind the metabolism of its different components, we should start with what ashwagandha is and what are its main active compounds.

 Ashwagandha, also known as "Indian ginseng," is an herbal root extract commonly used since ancient times in Ayurvedic medicine to provide stress relief, promote sleep quality and sexual function and improve overall well-being.